arshiam3/ap-csa-2026-frqs/question-2/README.md

 I initially struggled with getting the correct inputs because I was using one instance variable throughout the whole code.
 When I created a variable tracking the initial capacity, and the capacity after the liquid was removed, the code worked properly.

 ## What I Would Do Differently:
+To avoid the issue with the variables, I would run through the logic of the problem before moving on to see if the code would compile in reality as I imagine it to.